 \subsection{Evaluation of Large Language Models}

 As many open-source large language models (LLMs) and their fine-tuned variants are proposed and present remarkable performance on various tasks, evaluating the capabilities of LLMs becomes a popular and challenging task.
 To address this problem, Chatbot Arena~\citep{zheng2023chatbot-arena} aims to build a crowdsourced platform that ranks the LLMs through pairwise comparison and Elo rating.
 The crowdsourced way to evaluate LLMs has more reliable results but faces high costs and low efficiency.
 Vicuna~\citep{chiang2023vicuna} uses GPT-4 as a judge to select the better answer.
 Although the GPT-4-based method can judge LLMs like a human expert, the API-based methods have potential risks of data leakage and unstable performance.
 Zeno Build~\citep{Cabrera2023zeno-chatbot} proposes to evaluate LLMs at a customer service dataset, but using traditional metrics such as ChrF~\citep{popovic-2015-chrf} and BERTScore~\citep{zhang2019bertscore} can not fully evaluate the answers of LLMs in open-ended tasks.
-Besides, PandaLM~\citep{wang2023pandalm} developed a judge model based on LLaMA~\citep{touvron2023llama} to compare answers produced by LLMs.
-When serving as judges, PandaLM achieves an accuracy close to ChatGPT~\citep{openai2022chatgpt} but it only has a 7B model size that limits its performance further.
+Besides, PandaLM~\citep{wang2023pandalm} and Auto-J~\cite{li2023autoj} developed judge models based on LLaMA~\citep{touvron2023llama} or LLaMA2~\citep{touvron2023llama2} to compare answers produced by LLMs.
+When serving as judges, PandaLM achieves an accuracy close to ChatGPT but ignoring the inherent LLM biases limits its performance further.
 Our \name{} contains scalable judges from 7B-parameter to 33B-parameter and achieves state-of-the-art performance in both PandaLM and our benchmarks.
 Furthermore, researchers can use the proposed \name{} locally which ensures reproducibility and data security.